weltspiegel-cottbus/com_cinetixx/README.md

-# Cinetixx Component
+# Weltspiegel Component

-Joomla 5/6 component for integrating with the Cinetixx API to display movies and showtimes.
+Joomla 5/6 component for Weltspiegel Cottbus cinema, integrating with the Cinetixx API to display movies and showtimes.

 ## Description